FAQ – OBOC MONTRÉAL 2020

 We’re always very careful to select a balanced mix of experienced professionals and dancers in the earlier stages of their career.
 Similarly, we make sure to select a group of participants that have no or limited Countertechnique experience, and those that have already taken frequent Countertechnique classes, or done OBOC’s before.

-For morning classes, groups will be split based on their prior experience with Countertechnique, and in most afternoon works participants with and without prior Countertechnique experience will be mixed, based on their choice of workshop.
-Other parts of the program have both groups together in one big group.
+The OBOC operates in an intimate setting and across three groups offers spots up to 75 participants.
+For morning classes, participants will be divided into three groups, based on their prior experience with Countertechnique.
+Most afternoons, these groups will be mixed, depending on the type of session or participants’ choice of workshop.
+Some parts of the program have all groups together in one big group.

-Participants in previous editions have come from all over the world, adding the additional benefit to the OBOC of building an international professional network for yourself.
+The OBOC draws a diverse mix of participants from all over North America, as well as Europe and Australia, adding the additional benefit to the OBOC of building an international professional network for yourself.

 1.4 What will I get out the OBOC?